jenjennn23/jenjennn23/_news/announcement_3.md

 related_posts: false
 ---

-My last day working at Stanford after 3 years!
-Truly a bittersweet moment - I will miss the supportive, brilliant, and fun group of people I had the privilege of working with.
+My last day at Stanford after 3 years!
+Truly a bittersweet moment - I will miss the most supportive, brilliant, and fun group of people I have had the privilege of working with.
-Now... off to Europe! :sparkles: :smile:
+Now... off to Europe!(≧◡≦)